 - Prior Degree: Students who have already completed one baccalaureate degree from an accredited institution and are undertaking work for a second baccalaureate degree are not required to satisfy Core curriuclum requirements.

 Transfer Credits and the USM Core (back to top)

 Students receive appropriate transfer credit for their Core curriculum requirements through USM’s transfer admission and evaluation process.
 Transfer credits may be applied to all Core requirements with the exception of the Capstone, which is normally completed within the major and as a part of major requirements.

 Students with 24 or more transfer credit hours or who transfer an EYE equivalent are exempt from the Entry Year Experience (EYE) requirement.

 Transfer credit for the Ethical Inquiry and the Thematic Cluster requirements must be at the intermediate to advanced level (normally 200-level or above).
 Inquiries regarding receiving transfer credit for Core requirements should be directed to the Office of Transfer Admission at (207-780-5340 or firstname.lastname@example.org.

 Prior Degree: Students who have already completed one baccalaureate degree from an accredited institution and are undertaking work for a second baccalaureate degree are not required to satisfy Core curriuclum requirements.

 Students with Catalog Year Prior To 2011 (back to top)

-Students whose catalog year (requirement term in MaineStreet) is prior to 2011 may complete the core curriculum requirements consistent with their catalog year, or they may opt to complete the USM Core.To change catalog year students must complete a Change of Catalog form available at the Registrar’s Office.
-Students whose catalog year (requirement term) is fall 2011 or later must complete the USM Core requirements as outlined here.
+Students whose Core requirement term (career term in MaineStreet) is prior to 2011 should consult the undergraduate catalog associated with their career year.
+Students whose Core requirement term (career term) is fall 2011 or after must complete the USM Core requirements as outlined here.